tc39/proposal-function-pipe-flow/README.md

 Any function created by `Function.flowAsync` applies its own arguments to its leftmost callback.
 Then that result is `await`ed before being applied to its next callback.
-In other words, async function composition occurs from left to right.

 The leftmost callback may have any arity, but any subsequent callbacks are expected to be unary.